ashfurrow/danger-rubocop/README.md

 Runs Ruby files through Rubocop.
 Generates a `markdown` list of warnings.

-This method accepts configuration hash.
+This method accepts a configuration hash.
 The following keys are supported:

 * `files`: array of file names or glob patterns to determine files to lint